ulf1/nlptasks/README.md

 # nlptasks
 A collection of boilerplate code for different NLP tasks with standardised input/output data types so that it becomes easier to combine NLP tasks with different libraries/models under the hood.

+IMPORTANT NOTICE: The focus is on the German language, multilingual models that cover German and its dialects.
+We may add more languages ​​later, but we will probably look at low-resource languages, internet phenomena, error-prone texts, and scientific texts corpora.

 - [Sentence Boundary Disambiguation (SBD)](#sentence-boundary-disambiguation)
 - [Word Tokenization](#word-tokenization)
 - [Lemmatization](#lemmatization)